limbernie/limbernie.github.io/_posts/2018-06-17-blackmarket-1-walkthrough.md

 The substitution candidate is possibly "access" as the other words don't make contextual sense in the message.

 As I piece together the substitution candidates and the contextual clues, I come to realize the substitution key is the reverse alphabet set.
-I wrote a simple bash script, `decrypt.sh` to decrypt the whole message.
+I wrote a simple bash script to decrypt the whole message.

 ```bash
 #!/bin/bash